Izenda7Series/docs/ui/doc_report_designer_fields.rst

       Report Designer - Drill Down Field Mapping

+   Click the icon to open Sub-report Settings pop-up.
+#.
+Select the sub-report from the drop-down list.
+#.
+Tick the checkbox in case sub-report needs to filter in the same way
+   as parent report.
+#.
 Click Add Field Mapping button to insert a new mapping row.
 #.
 Select a field in current report to use its values as filter
 #.
 Select a field in sub-report to be filtered by those values. (:numref:`Report_Designer_Sub-report_Field_Mapping`)
 #.
 Continue to add more field mappings as needed.
 #.
 Choose a display style for the sub-report in the Style drop-down.
 #.
-Click OK to save the setting.
+Click OK to save the setting. |br|

 .. seealso::